di3go-sona/vulnerable-ping-server/README.md

 # vulnerable-ping-server
-This is a repo containing a very simple vulnerabile server, (basically the "Hello World" of cybersec), try to make the content of `secret` appear into the browser !
+This is a repo contains a very simple vulnerabile ping server that id basically the "Hello World" of cybersec, try to make the content of `secret` appear into the browser !

 ### Installation
 In order to run the server just run the following lines: